WVURAIL/dspira/_posts/2020-07-24-BuildingHornTelescope_Overview.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Construction']
 order: 1
+meta_description: "Plan a horn radio telescope with this guide to the antenna, amplifier, receiver, and computer.
+Find links to DSPIRA construction lessons."
 ---
 A list of the components that are needed to build and operate a horn radio telescope system is presented below.
 Links to documentation and instructional videos are provided where applicable.